These Banana Oatmeal Muffins are easy to make and full of flavor and texture. They are perfect for breakfast or snacking.

 Oatmeal banana muffins

-Banana Oat Muffin Recipe Ingredients:
+Banana Oat Muffin Ingredients

 - Oats - Use old-fashioned oats or rolled oats.
 They have a thicker texture than quick oats and are perfect in this recipe.